South Dakota AG ‘Distracted’ When He Struck, Killed Pedestrian

 Ravnsborg’s chief of staff Tim Bormann confirmed the attorney general had been on his way back from the event and had previously stated that Ravnsborg made it a practice not to drink at the Lincoln Day events.

 Police have written Ravnsborg six traffic tickets for speeding over the last six years.
-The U.S. Highway 14 speed limit in the area where the collision occurred is 65 miles per hour, though the speed Ravnsborg was traveling at is unknown.
+The U.S. Highway 14 speed limit in the area where the collision occurred is 65 miles per hour, though the speed Ravnsborg was traveling is unknown.

 A law passed by the South Dakota Legislature this year imposes fines and classifies texting and driving a primary offense.
 However, the source of Ravnsborg’s distraction is not currently known.